Basilica of the Immaculate Conception (Waterbury, Connecticut): History

 Early accounts say that the first priest to visit Waterbury was one James Fitton of Hartford.
 He was followed by Rev. James McDermot of New Haven, who said Mass in the house of Cornelius Donnelly.
 McDermot was transferred to Lowell in the summer off 1837, and Waterbury became a mission station of St. Mary's in New Haven.
 Rev. James Smyth served the community for the next ten years.
-On his first arrival, Smyth thought to say Mass in the same house frequented by McDermot but was told be the tenant that the landlord had threatened eviction if he entertained anymore priests.
+On his first arrival, Smyth thought to say Mass in the same house frequented by McDermot but was told by the tenant that the landlord had threatened eviction if he entertained anymore priests.
 He then said Mass at the home of Michael Neville on East Main Street.
 In 1845, Washington Hall, on the corner of Exchange Place and West Main Street was rented from Dr. Jesse Porter.

 In 1847, the Catholic community purchased a former Episcopal church and sought to move it to a lot on the corner of East Main and Dublin Streets.
 However, on approaching the desired location, the contractor, Major D. Hill of Hartford, was convinced that he could not get the structure safely over the high ground, so Neville, acting as agent for the Catholics, purchased a second, more accessible lot.
 Except for when Smyth visited Waterbury, baptisms, marriages, and funerals took place in New Haven.
 Bishop Tyler of Hartford purchased a lot south of Grand Street through John Galvin for use as a burying ground.